 “If something is true, it is good and beautiful; if it is beautiful; it is good and true; if it is good, it is true and it is beautiful.
 And together, these elements enable us to grow and help us to love life, even when we are not well, even in the midst of many problems.
 True education enables us to love life and opens us to the fullness of life.”

 It is easy to simply trot out the line, “Catholic schools are better than non-Catholic schools”.
 But statistics speak volumes on how the Catholic schools of England & Wales are truly beacons of excellence.
 According to recent data, at GCSE level, Catholic schools outperform the national average by 5%.
 In Catholic primary schools in England, 74.7% have been rated either Good or Outstanding by OFSTED in comparison to 64% nationally (CES, 2014); these are certainly achievements to celebrate.

 Catholic schools, through their excellent holistic education, make a huge contribution to the common good of society.
 In 2011, Oona Standdard of the CES commented on OFSTED’s affirmation of the value of the Catholic schooling system: “To have such happy and successful outcomes doesn’t just benefit the pupils – nearly 30% of whom are not Catholic – but also shows the Church making an investment in the future well-being of society through Catholic schools.”
-Therefore excellence of Catholic schools cannot simply be measured by external secular bodies such as OFSTED but it is in fact the meeting of the needs of all pupils, their families, and wider society, with a concern for the poor and marginalised.
+Therefore excellence of Catholic schools cannot simply be measured by external secular bodies such as OFSTED but it is in fact the meeting of the needs of all students, their families, and wider society, with a concern for the poor and marginalised.